HariSekhon/Knowledge-Base/travel.md

 I used Virgin Mobile on a prepaid contract for around £200 for the year which was the cheapest deal I could find.

+Careem is Dubai's version of Uber.

+You are required to get a medical blood screening, chest x-ray, biometrics like fingerprinting to get a visa here.

+Once you have residence you are no longer allowed to use your UK driver's license and will get a shock as your car rental company refuses to release the car to you.

+You will then need to Careem around the city to get your Emirates ID and then your Drivers License which will require local bank or cash payment.

 #### Banking

 - [Mashreq](https://www.mashreq.com/) is the easiest to use, app-only like Starling or Monzo